pytest-dev/pytest-bdd/DOCUMENTATION.rst

 Localization
 ------------

+..
+NOTE:: Important difference from pytest-bdd_

 pytest-bdd-ng supports all localizations which Gherkin `does <https://cucumber.io/docs/gherkin/languages/>`_

 Hooks
 -----

+..
+NOTE:: Important difference from pytest-bdd_

 pytest-bdd-ng exposes several `pytest hooks <http://pytest.org/latest/plugins.html#well-specified-hooks>`_ which might be helpful building useful reporting, visualization, etc on top of it: